-Referring a patent for abortion care at King Edward Memorial Hospital
+Referring a patient for abortion care at King Edward Memorial Hospital

 Routine abortion is generally provided through general practitioners and private clinics in the community.
-KEMH does not provide an early routine abortion service.
-However, it can facilitate care for women and people in specific circumstances abortion care is provided if:
+KEMH does not provide a routine abortion service.
+However, it can facilitate care for people in specific circumstances.
+Abortion care is provided if:

 • medical co-morbidities, anaesthetic issues or social circumstances exclude them from community-based abortion providers

-requesting an abortion will be seen and managed at KEMH, or advice can be provided for other health service providers depending on individual needs.
-This is a specialised service available to all young women and persons aged 14 years and under from across WA.
+requesting an abortion will be seen and managed at KEMH, or advice can be provided for other health service providers if local pathways are more appropriate.
+This is a specialised service available to all young people aged 16 years and under from across WA.

 Accessing abortion care for people with pregnancies that have been identified as high risk